Shift3/boilerplate-client-react/README.md

 Boilerplate Client React

 Branch Status

 develop: Shift3
 main: Shift3
-This boilerplate provides a starting point for building a React client that can interact with a backend API.
+This batteries-included boilerplate provides a starting point for efficient development of a React clien, that can interact with a backend API.

 Note: This repository used to be compatible with our NestJS backend, however we have switched to using django as our primary backend.
 If you are looking for the NestJS-compatible version, it can still be found on the nestjs-compatibility branch.